Ielhanan/Backup-server/README.md

 # C++ and Python Project: Backup Server & Client

 ## About
-This project represents a backup server .Each client can register to the server and send files.The server recieves the files and stores them in a uniqe file path for each client.
+This project represents a backup server .Each client can register to the server and send files.The server recieves the files and stores them in a unique file path for each client.
 The files are  encrypted before sending and decrypted within the server.

 ## Server
 * Developed with python 3.9.9.
-* Support multi clients by using multithreading
+* Supports multiclient by  multithreading
-* used Crypto library for encrypt and decrypt
+* Applied Crypto library for encryption and decryption

 ## Client
 * Developed with Visual Studio 2019.
-* Client code written with ISO C++14 Standard.
-(Default by Visual Studio 2019).
+* Client code written with ISO C++14 Standard (Default by Visual Studio 2019).
 * Crypto++ Library 8.5 is used. https://www.cryptopp.com
-* <b>These instructions apply for x64 configuration.
-Upon loading .sln, use x86 build!</b>
+* <b>These instructions apply for x64 configuration, upon loading .sln, use x86 build!</b>

 ## Configure cryptopp